GrapesJS/grapesjs/docs/getting-started.md

 # Getting Started

 This is a step-by-step guide for anyone who wants to create their own builder with GrapesJS.
-This is not a comprehensive guide, just a concise overview of most common modules.
+This is not a comprehensive guide, just a concise overview of the most common modules.
 Follow along to create a page builder from scratch.
 Skip to the end of this page to see the [final result](#final-result).

 ## Import the library